crazyquark/groovy-robot/README.md

 # Groovy Robot #

-This is a Raspberry Pi + GrovePi based robot.
+This used to be a Grove Pi based robot.
-WIP.
+A few iterations later it's a Odroid-c1 w/ an Adafruit Motors Hat robot.